basilhussain/stm8-utils/README.md

 ### `void div_s16(int16_t x, int16_t y, div_s16_t *result)`

-Calculates simultaneously both the quotient and the remainder of the integer division of dividend `x` by divisor `y`.
+Calculates simultaneously both the quotient and the remainder of the *signed* integer division of dividend `x` by divisor `y`.
 The result is placed in the `div_s16_t` structure pointed to by `result`; the structure contains two `int16_t` members named `quot` and `rem`.
 Be warned that when dividing by zero, the resulting values will be indeterminate.

+### `void div_u16(uint16_t x, uint16_t y, div_u16_t *result)`

+Calculates simultaneously both the quotient and the remainder of the *unsigned* integer division of dividend `x` by divisor `y`.
+The result is placed in the `div_u16_t` structure pointed to by `result`; the structure contains two `uint16_t` members named `quot` and `rem`.
+Be warned that when dividing by zero, the resulting values will be indeterminate.

+## Function Remarks

-(Side note: an output argument is used here because SDCC does not (yet) support returning structs from functions - hence why `div`, `ldiv`, etc. are not included in the standard library).
+For the `div_s16` and `div_u16` functions, an output argument is used to return the result because SDCC does not (at time of writing) support passing structs by value as function arguments or returning them from functions.
+This is the reason why standard functions `div`, `ldiv`, etc. are not included in SDCC's standard library.

 ## Aliases